Sample Debugger Sessions

 remake<2>

 Notice that the event icon above is ++ which means I am stepping shell commands, here those associated with the Make target dist.
-Above the line with the event icon in between the two chevrons is the command that is about to be run.
+Above the line with the event icon in between the two lines of chevrons is the command that is about to be run.

 remake<2> list